Florence (Waddle) Iverson

-Graveside service will be at 11 a.m.
+Graveside service will take place at 11 a.m.
 Monday, Sept.
-18, 2017, in the Lower Valley Memorial Gardens in Sunnyside.
+18, 2017, at Lower Valley Memorial Gardens in Sunnyside.

-Memorials may be made to Sunnyside Christian School or to the donor’s choice.
+Memorials may be made to Sunnyside Christian School or the donor’s choice.

 Those wishing to sign Florence’s online memorial book may do so at www.funeralhomesmith.com.